 Another way to get through these commercials is using that "g" hotkey we setup which will speed the video up the instead of trying to skip through it.
 If you use this approach, just hit the g key when the commercial starts and it will start playing very quickly.
 Watch the countdown timer on the screen.
 When it gets close to 0 hit the "g" key again and it will go back to regular speed.
 You still have to watch the commercials, but you can watch them at 4x or whatever speed you set this to.
 A hell of a lot faster than 1x speed.

 I just started using this method to get through these commercials, and it is not perfect, but it does get through the commercials a whole lot faster than any other method I've seen.
-Other methods try to block the commercials or skip through them, but the seem like to much trouble than this one.
+Other methods try to block the commercials, or skip through them with difficult to configure software, but they seem like to much trouble than this one.
 Of course the easiest way to not have to deal with Hulu commercials is just to pay for them to go away, which I hope you do.
 Until then, this should help you decide if you want to pay for that tier, and get you through those pesky commercials with the least aggravation.

 I have always been interested in Netflix streaming, but I could not get over not being able to adjust the playback speed.
 That and the movie selection stinks (out of 159 titles in my queue only 40 are available to be streamed).
 I still tried streaming for 30 days and really liked some of the original content Netflix had.
 During that time I did not find any native way to adjust the playback speed in their html5 player.
 This really stinks as I am used to watching video with Vlc, YouTube, and MythTV all of which allow for playback speed adjustment up to 2x.
 It is hard to watch anything at lower speeds anymore.
 After a bit more searching I finally found a way to change the playback speed in Netflix streaming video.